 For four years Keith was elected by supporters via the Supporters Trust to represent them on the Football Club Board and served as the Supporters Director.

 Conscious of the wider obligations of the Trust he is the prime contact with Supporters Direct.
 He was invited to, and duly made a submission to the Parliamentary Committee examining the State of Football Governance in England.
 (The paper is reproduced on the web site)

 For any problems please contact Keith on 01494 563697 or by email on firstname.lastname@example.org.

-He is a holder of a Founders Share in WWFC plc and was one of the original signatures in the formation of the Wycombe Wanderers Supporters Trust and was the Trust’s Treasurer until the merger with the Founders Trust.
+Reg has been a season ticket holder since season 1991/92.
+Reg was one of the original signatures in the formation of the Wycombe Wanderers Supporters Trust in 2004.

 Other interests include golf and working in the community.
-Reg is also treasurer to two local charities and has been a school governor since 1993 at Cressex Community School.
+He has been a school governor since 1993 at Cressex Community School.